aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/configure-visio-timeline-shapes/_index.md

 1. Set the milestone type
 1. Save the Visio drawing to any supported format.
 #### **Set Milestone Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-TimeLine-SetMilestoneProps-SetMilestoneProps.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-TimeLine-SetMilestoneProps-SetMilestoneProps.java" >}}

 Table of date format values: